jscottpilgrim/julia_brot/README.md

 - Z: zoom in
 - X: zoom out
 - R: reset to standard mandelbrot
 - D: activate or deactivate double precision shaders.
-Higher precision is necesary to zoom farther than ~0.00005, but frame rate will drop (significantly! likely to single digits)
+Higher precision is necessary to zoom farther than ~0.00005, but frame rate will drop (significantly! likely to single digits)
 - P: pause loop animation
 - Y: print to console the characteristics of current fractal